This is the morning ‘doomsday’ came to Turkey and Syria

 Follow the latest in our Turkey earthquake live blog here

 “It was like someone was shaking all the apartments, it was like doomsday.
-The roof was waving, it was seconds of terror, “ says the 36-year-old father-of-three who volunteers with the Syria Civil Defence organisation, known colloquially as the White Helmets.
+The roof was waving, it was seconds of terror,” says the 36-year-old father-of-three who volunteers with the Syria Civil Defence organisation, known colloquially as the White Helmets.
 He is now working to free the injured and dead.

 “Entire families are trapped under the rubble, until now we are trying to save people.
 But the situation is bigger than the White Helmets.
 It is bigger than any non-governmental organisation, this needs a state-level response to handle it. “